 The school suits academically able students who have passed the entrance examination and want rigorous, broad education within a historically grounded community.
 Families seeking a selective grammar school with proven academic outcomes, balanced curriculum emphasis (including languages and EBacc), strong extracurricular provision particularly in debate and STEM, and authentic pastoral care will find CRGS matches their needs.
 The main barrier is entry, competition is real and success requires genuine mathematical and verbal reasoning ability at age 11.
 For families within or near the catchment whose children demonstrate this ability, CRGS represents exceptional value: excellent education, no tuition fees, historic heritage, and clear pathways to elite university places.

 Yes.
 The school was rated Outstanding by Ofsted in November 2022 across all areas including quality of education, behaviour and attitudes, personal development, and leadership.
-GCSE results rank 253rd, placing it in the top 6% in England (FindMySchool ranking).
-Fourteen students secured Oxbridge places in 2024.
-The school enjoys a strong local and national reputation.
+In current FindMySchool data, GCSE results rank 213th out of 3,895 for academic outcomes and 161st out of 3,688 overall, placing it in the top 6% academically.
+The 2025 A-level dataset records 60% of grades at A*-B. The school enjoys a strong local and national reputation.

 Yes.
 The school operates an immediate catchment area and wider catchment area.
 Students within the immediate catchment meeting oversubscription criteria receive priority.
 The school's website sets out detailed catchment boundaries.
 Families should verify whether their address falls within either catchment before applying, as distance significantly affects admission likelihood.